 - 1. Population Served: Mendocino County residents that meet the criteria for serious mental illness (SMI).
-Priority is given to underserved priority populations. - 2.
-Services Provided: Outreach and engagement activities to help individuals access the appropriate level of care. - 3.
+Priority is given to underserved priority populations.
+These programs aim to serve between 450 and 500 clients in total. - 2.
+Services Provided: Outreach and engagement activities to help individuals access the appropriate level of care.
+These services include wraparound services to individuals in crisis to both prevent further crisis episodes, targeted outreach or supports for individuals in underserved communities, and linguistic supports for individuals that may need support to access services. - 3.
 Program Goals: Support recovery, independence, and resiliency development for individuals that are not currently engaging adequately with specialty mental health services.
 Identify individuals that qualify for Full Service Partnerships, engage and connect them to appropriate service providers.
 These services may include psychiatric services to those with no other resources until FSP is established. - 4.
 Program Evaluation Methods: Identify individuals that may meet criteria for Full Service Partnership, and track service through inclusion and priority criteria process in accordance with MHSA policies.
 Mental health contract providers track the clients served, and report data by age categories, (Child, TAY, Adult, Older Adult).